mbitirini/savings-calculator-api/README.md

 - In the request body, select GraphQL and enter the mutation (use the ones I mentioned on `Running the Application using Apollo` part)

 3. Click the "Send" button to make the request.
 4. Observe the response in the body of the Postman response panel.
-The response includes both the used inputs and the final result.
+The mutations return both `inputs` and `results`.
+You can further elaborate if needed, but this provides a brief indication of what to expect in the response.

 A successful calculation of Future Value would be: